Where did I find rosemary bread?

 Once your dough is mixed, lightly flour a work surface and empty your dough out.
 This is where we begin kneading.
 Once your dough is sufficiently kneaded it will no longer be tacky and have a smooth elastic feel.
 If your not making a loaf and need to split your dough into rolls or need to split it for any other reason I suggest that you do this now before rising.

-Proving and baking.
+Proving and baking:

-Now we are ready for the second knead, this is also called proving.
+If your dough has risen and doubled in size like the picture above, you are ready for the second knead, this is also called proving.
 When the dough rises, not only does the dough rise but it can also fill with air.
 If you skip the proving step you would still have edible bread but it may well resemble Emmental cheese or even be hollow altogether.
 To prevent this, we gently knead again to beat that air out.
 Do this for 2-3 minutes. its normal for the bread to shrink back down, don’t panic, you didn’t mess it up but it will deflate before your very eyes.